motherduckdb/sql-tutorial/4_data-in-the-cloud.md

 MotherDuck contains [a set of useful AI functions](https://motherduck.com/docs/category/sql-assistant/) that you can use interrogate your data.

-A particularly useful one is `PRAGMA prompt_query('<natural language question>')` - which we can use interrogate our datasets?
+A particularly useful one is `PRAGMA prompt_query('<natural language question>')` - which we can use interrogate our datasets.
 Recall the exercise from part 3 - getting the bird with the maximum wing length?
 Lets do this with a bit of AI in MotherDuck.

 The first step is that it must understand the data, so we can simply create a table using CTAS from our local file: